tinuva/SDRPlusPlusBrown/docs/index.md

 ## QSO Logging

 Logging is optimized for mobile devices, so it is possible to add a log record with a few taps, also important because you don't want to spend extra hand for pencil & notebook.
+Logging is available in QSO mode, you must press "Lock" (shortcut: Scroll-Lock).
+Enter key adds a QSO record.
+Scroll lock again will close and forget.
+Inside the text, 1st word is DX callsign, then op name, then qth.
+If Rnn, Snn, nn is encountered it is parsed as received/sent RST.
+Remainder of text is comment.
+UI is minimal.
+Text file "qso.log" is written.
+Haptic feedback on Android.

 ![](logging.jpg)